2017: Harder. Better. Faster. Stronger.

 I've been a better friend to some but not to all.
 People come and go in Stillwater.
 Most go, or they don't stay long; the effect of being a University town.

-I rode my bike faster at DK so that counts.
-This year has not gone by fast enough.
-However, at 1907 I had to help make things faster and more efficient.
-I've found that I enjoy adopting and initiating systems and tech to make the business more efficient and effective.
-I'm making some decisions faster because they require urgency but learning to slow some decisions down and adding time to learn and understand.
+I rode my bike faster at DK, so that counts.
+In my work, I've found that I enjoy adopting and integrating systems to make the business more efficient and effective.
+I'm making some decisions faster because they require urgency but learning to slow some decisions down to take time to learn and understand.
 If you are ill-informed, then you will make mistakes.

 I don't know if I'm stronger yet.
 Real strength takes time, but I don't think it will be too far away.
 If 2018 goes the way I want it to then yeah, I'll be stronger.
 I'll be stronger as a dad, as a manager, and as a friend.
 Maybe stronger on the bike too.
 I'm ready to crush 2018.